Mons Røisland

 Mons Røisland (born 28 January 1997) is a Norwegian snowboarder who won a bronze medal in slopestyle at Winter X Games XX.

 He finished 20th in the big air event at the 2017 World Championships, 12th in the slopestyle event at the 2018 Winter Olympics, and 7th in the slopestyle event at the 2019 World Championships.
 He competed in 2022 Winter Olympics and won the silver in the Big Air event.
+He placed 4th in slopestyle and 2nd in big air at the 2023 World Championships in Bakuriani, Georgia.

 Career

 Røisland began snowboarding at eight years old on a trip around the world involving a three-month stop in Whistler, British Columbia, Canada and was immediately hooked.

 One of his sponsors, Rockstar Energy Drink, lists the following career honors, awards, and highlights on their website: